 Mortgage brokers now write just over half of all new loans, and they can provide useful services.
 Mainstream brokers can explain your options, match your needs with lenders' products, and assist with paperwork and loan application forms.
 "A top broker would be someone who would be more an educator or adviser than a sales person," says Stephen Hale, spokesperson for the Mortgage & Finance Association of Australia (MFAA).

-MFAA brokers have to adhere to higher education standards and ethical standards aligned to government requirements.
-One of those standards requires them to disclose the commission they're receiving from the lender.
+MFAA and Finance Brokers Association of Australia (FBAA) brokers have to adhere to higher education standards and ethical standards aligned to government requirements.

 Can a $10,000 commission influence a broker?